 With that, this particular post is definitely meant for newbies.
 Perhaps you came across my blog and would like to give this hobby a shot.

 First things first.
 What is miles and points hobby?
-Well, it can be different things to different people.
+Well, it can mean different things to different people.
 For some, it’s all about signing up for credit card bonuses and switching cards constantly.
 For others it’s about optimizing everyday spending.
 Certain folks just like to take advantage of various points promotions and leverage lucrative deals.
 Some ultra-organized people do all of the above.

 Let’s say you are interested in collecting sign-up bonuses.
 Perhaps you don’t know where or when you’ll be using the points.
 You are not loyal to any hotel chain or airline, you just want to save money on travel.
 In any given month Nancy and I may review as many as ten credit cards.
 Should you sign up for all of them?